Ravnur-Inc/ams-api-replacement-demo-app/rms-live-demo-app/readme.md

 11. Validation

-    Test the HLS and DASH playback links using one of the following tools:
+    Test the HLS playback links using one of the following tools:

     - [The HLS.js player](https://hlsjs.video-dev.org/demo/).

     - The [Ravnur Demo Player](https://strmsdemo.z13.web.core.windows.net/).
 The source code for the player is available in the [RavPlayer repository](https://github.com/Ravnur-Inc/ravplayer).

+    Test the DASH playback links using [Shaka Demo Player](https://v1-6-5-dot-shaka-player-demo.appspot.com/).

 12. Live archive